gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 named `mingw64-x86_64-portaudio`, though it's unmaintained and hasn't been updated since 2018.
-I _also_ happened to find the package `mingw64-x86_64-libao`, also unmaintained and not updated since 2013, however if this package works then I might be able to use llama on Windows unmodified, since it's currently based on libao.
+I _also_ happened to find the package `mingw64-x86_64-libao`, also unmaintained and not updated since 2013, however if this package works then I might be able to use `llama` on Windows unmodified, since it's currently based on libao.

-Repeating the steps above to created a custom version of the `conf-ao` package - Opam's meta package for installing the system-appropriate libao package:
+Repeating the steps above to create a custom version of the `conf-ao` package - Opam's meta package for installing the system-appropriate libao package:
 ```
 PS C:\Users\s\conf-ao> opam show conf-ao --raw > conf-ao.opam